 2015 Park and Tree Commission Meetings

-All regularly scheduled meetings are held the 2nd Tuesday of every month at 9:00 a.m. in the Savannah Civic Center located at 301 West Oglethorpe Avenue.
+All regularly scheduled meetings are held the 2nd Tuesday of every other month at 1:00 p.m. in the Savannah Civic Center located at 301 West Oglethorpe Avenue.
 If necessary, regular Park and Tree Commission meeting dates may be rescheduled.

 Schedule of 2017 Meetings:

 June 13 -- SIMMS ROOM

 October 10-- O'CONNER ROOM

 The City of Savannah Park and Tree Commission was created by council in December 1895, with the first meeting to be held in January 1896.
 The first commission consisted of five members.
 The first appointments were one for two years, two for four years, and two for six years.
 After that an appointment was sent in by the Mayor biannually.

 Each member subscribed the following oath: “I swear that I will faithfully and impartially demean myself as a member of the Park and Tree Commission of the City of Savannah, during my continuance in office, and will well and truly perform all the duties of said office; and that I will neither be concerned or interested peculiarly, directly or indirectly, in any contract for work or material furnished for or on behalf of any work, improvement, or preservation of the parks, squares, grass plats, trees, and flowers of said City, while a member of said Commission.”